DaveLiddament/sarb/docs/ViolationTypeClassificationGuessing.md

  - Message: `Demo\Employee has an uninitialized variable $this->age, but no constructor`

 Sometimes static analysis tools only provide a message and no classification.
-The problem with using the message is that between builds the mesage changes but the fundamental violation remains the same.
+The problem with using the message is that between builds the mesage might change but the fundamental violation remains the same.

 E.g. Assume `Demo\Employee` was renamed to `Demo\Person` between builds.